nicokoch/brainfuck-interpreter/README.md

 * Input parameter array size
 * Clean up code
 * Version string
+* Test cases
+* Maybe benchmarking options (or any kind of performance test -> instructions/second?)
 * Anything else you can come up with

 Contributing